ohhsodead/arisen-studio/README.md

 ### Uninstalling Mods

 Want to remove the mods?
 Find the one you installed and click **Uninstall** and the files will be removed.
 If you have a backup of a game file then the modded file will be replaced with the backup, otherwise it will be ignored to prevent issues with the game working.
 So, I suggest to always backup your game files when you're prompted.
 If you didn't backup files, you will need to re-install the game update.

+## Contributing

+You're also welcome to submit any pull requests with fixes and suggestions, like additional features for making this project even more great.
+Please open an issue so we can discuss things before going further, maybe we can work on this together!

+## Requesting Mods

+I know that not all mods aren't on our database, but if you open an issue with the details then we can get them added for you!

 ## Credits & Libraries